How Do You Protect Duck Eggs From Predators?

 Why Are Duck Eggs Better Than Chicken Eggs?

 The nutritional content of duck and chicken eggs is different.
 Nutritionists say that duck eggs are better.
 There is only one problem which is that they are difficult to find.
-You find only a few ducks raring farmers despite being easier to deal with than chicken.
+You find only a few ducks raring farmers despite being easier to deal with than chickens.
 Some of the reasons why they are better to include;

 They are creamier and richer in nutritional content.
 Duck eggs have a larger yolk with high-fat content.
-They are less watery due to their thick egg white when it comes to taste.
+They are less watery due to their thick egg-white when it comes to taste.

 Duck eggs remain fresher for longer than chicken eggs due to their thick inner membranes and shell.
 Ducks are water lovers; hence, their eggs’ bodies are adapted to keep out moisture, making them stay fresher for longer.
 Another advantage of their hard shells is that they do not break easily.